 Due to the Baakens River Valley, Port Elizabeth is effectively cleaved into two.
-Instead of having to take a circuitous route around, on 22 April 1896 it was decided at a Town Council meeting that the Divisional Council’s proposed plan to build a road through Target Kloof from Port Elizabeth to Walmer be approved.
-It was the creation of Walmer in 1853 which ultimately created the requirement of a direct road linking the two towns.
+Instead of having to take a circuitous route around via South End or use a track from Gubb’s Location, during 1896 it was decided at a Town Council meeting that the Divisional Council’s proposed plan to build a road through Target Kloof from Port Elizabeth to Walmer be approved.

-Main picture: Target Kloof marked New Road in this photo.
-Also note the footbridge on the left of the road, probably for when the river was high and people needed to cross.
-The hill in the background is where Wellington Park is today.
-Wellington Park is a small Municipal open space on the edge of the Baakens Valley at the corner of Main Rd and 5th Ave.
-It used to be two sports fields that were maintained voluntarily by the nearby primary school
+Main picture: The original proper road across the Baakens River was merely called New Road.
+Also note the footbridge on the left of the road.
+It was probably used by pedestrian traffic when the river was in spate and water flowed over the road.
+The hill in the background is where Wellington Park is situated today.
+Wellington Park is a small Municipal open space on the edge of the Baakens Valley at the corner of Main Road and 5th Avenue.
+It used to consist of two sports fields that were voluntarily maintained by the nearby Clarendon Primary School.

 Target Kloof in 1906

 As all areas outside the municipal boundaries fell under the jurisdiction of the Divisional Council, it fell onto their shoulders to provide the necessary road infrastructure.
 Presumably the Walmer Management Board [WMB] would have approached the Port Elizabeth Divisional Council to construct this road.
 In turn, the Divisional Council would have sought some method of recouping the cost of the project.
 Normally these roads, at least in the early days, were funded by setting up tolls.
 This solution was not pursued in this case, as no mention is ever made of this possibility.